Lactose Tolerance Test, 5 Specimens (50g)

 Instructions

-Immediately after a fasting specimen is obtained, have patient ingest a 50 g dose of lactose (supplied by laboratory).
-Draw subsequent specimens 1/2, 1, 2 and 3 hours later.
-Label each with the specific draw time.
+Obtain fasting specimen.
+Immediately after fasting specimen is obtained, have the patient ingest a 50 g dose of lactose (obtained through client supply).
+Collect subsequent specimens 1/2, 1, 2, and 3 hours, labeling each sample at the time of draw with the specific draw time.

 Transport Container